git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ![Shuffle Mode](Diagrams/Launchpad/shuffle-mode.png)

-## User mode (only Launchpad Pro / Pro Mk3)
+## Clip Length Mode (only Launchpad Pro / Pro Mk3)

 Press **User** button on Pro or **Custom** button on the Pro Mk3 to enter.

-Allows to map up to 64 user parameters divided into 8 pages with 8 parameters as virtual sliders.
-Right click on any parameter in Bitwig and select *Map to controller*.
-After that *touch* the virtual fader to which you want to map the parameter to complete the mapping.
-Mappings are stored individually with each project.

-IMPORTANT: Do not map any other button on the controller!
-This will create weird behaviour.

-* Each column of the grid controls a mapped user parameter.
-* Select the 8 parameter pages with scene buttons.
+* The pads change the length of the currently selected clip loop
+* This is the default view for audio tracks.

 ## Project mode (only Launchpad Pro Mk3)